 Breast calcifications are small deposits of calcium in the breast tissue.
 They often show up in mammograms and are most common in women over 50.
 Breast calcifications are typically noncancerous, or benign.
 However, some forms can occasionally indicate breast cancer.

-In this article, we look at the causes of breast calcifications, and we discuss what may happen if they show up on a screening test.
+This article looks at the causes of breast calcifications, and we discuss what may happen if they show up on a screening test.

 Two types of breast calcifications can appear on mammograms — macrocalcifications and microcalcifications.
 Some women have a mix of both.